wh-alice/mig_visualstudio/vs/misc/classes-can-inherit-only-from-other-classes.md

 ---
-title: "Classes can inherit only from other classes" ms.custom: "" ms.date: "10/19/2016"
+title: "Classes can inherit only from other classes | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"